kidentify/kID_Unreal/README.md

 Integration to Privately using an external web browser is available in this demo.
 To enable, you will require valid Privately credentials in a file called privately.json that you should create at the root of the project folder.
 The format of this file is:

 `{ "session_id": "<privately session id>", "session_password": "privately session password"}`

+In order to trigger age estimation using Privately facial scanning, the jurisdiction you provide must be one that requires age assurance.
+An example location that will trigger age assurance is `GB`.

 ### QR-Code-generator
 Source from an external QR Code generator C++ library called [QR-Code-generator](https://github.com/nayuki/QR-Code-generator) is included in this repo for convenience, but any QR code generation approach can be used as long as it can create a bitmap that can be placed in the 2D Texture in the `FloatingChallengeWidget` class.